-Name Position held René Holeček RAIL CARGO a.s supervisory board member TRX, s.r.o. - executive Minezit SE - supervisory board member Silesia Invets SE - supervisory board member EHC - supervisory board member Česká zbrojovka Partners SE - supervisory board member Česká zbrojovka Defence SE - supervisory board member Vladimír Dlouhý Goldman Sachs - International Advisor for Central Eastern Europe Czech Chamber of Commerce - President Meridiam Infrastructure - Advisory Board member Kooperativa pojišťovna, Vienna Insurance Group - supervisory board member Věslava Piegzová CZ-AUTO SYSTEMS a.s supervisory board member
+Name Position held Lubomír Kovařík None Vladimír Dlouhý Goldman Sachs - International Advisor for Central Eastern Europe Czech Chamber of Commerce - President Meridiam Infrastructure - Advisory Board member Kooperativa pojišťovna, Vienna Insurance Group - supervisory board member Jana Růžičková AIT Group - Advanced Industrial Technology Group a.s. - member of the supervisory board

-Audit Committee
+4 Audit Committee

-The majority of members of the Audit Committee are required to be independent and professionally qualified pursuant to applicable provisions of the Czech Act No. 93/2009 Coll., on Auditors, as amended (the "Czech Act on Auditors"), and at least one member of the Audit Committee is required to be a current or former statutory auditor or a person whose knowledge and previous experience in the area of accounting entail the presumption and proper performance of the functions of a member of the Audit Committee, with respect to the business of the Issuer.
+The majority of members of the Audit Committee are required to be independent and professionally qualified pursuant to applicable provisions of the Czech Act No. 93/2009 Coll., on Auditors, as amended (the Czech Act on Auditors), and at least one member of the Audit Committee is required to be a current or former statutory auditor or a person whose knowledge and previous experience in the area of accounting entail the presumption and proper performance of the functions of a member of the Audit Committee, with respect to the business of the Issuer.
 The chairman of the Audit Committee is required to be independent pursuant to applicable provisions of the Czech Act on Auditors.
 The business address of each member of the Audit Committee is at Opletalova 1284/37, Nové Město, 110 00 Prague 1, Czech Republic.